Evermorelab/evermore-marketplace-solidity-sc/readme.md

 # your Alchemy API key
 ALCHEMY_API_KEY=""
 ```
-2. Run `npx hardhat run scripts/deployMarketplace.js --network alfajores` to deploy the Marketplace on the Alfajores testnet.
+2. Run `npx hardhat run scripts/deployMarketplace.js --network polygon_mumbai` to deploy the Marketplace on the Alfajores testnet.
 The Marketplace contract address will be displayed in the console after deployment.
 Keep it, you will need it for the next step.

 3. Update the collection initial variables in the .env file:
 ```